 If you are unsure whether you need to report a case of FGM to the police, or have questions about safeguarding a girl at risk of FGM, please speak to a DDU adviser.

-This guidance was correct at publication 05/11/2015.
-It is intended as general guidance for members only.
+This page was correct at publication on 05/11/2015.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.